High-energy factorization via eigenfunctions of the next-to-leading-order BFKL kernel: Conclusions

 We have first checked that, within the strict next-to-leading logarithmic approximation and in the $n=0$ sector, the expressions of the amplitudes written in the two bases are in perfect agreement, as it must necessarily be.
 However, this check was non-trivial due to the presence of the singular terms at $\nu=0$ in the NLO basis.
 We have thus obtained a handy formula for the amplitude, written in terms of the NLO kernel eigenfunctions, ready to use in future phenomenological applications and easily extensible to inclusive backward/forward processes, where also sectors with $n \neq 0$ can play a role.

 We have finally presented a first phenomenological application to the forward electroproduction of two light vector mesons.
 We have shown that, due to the unavoidable presence of terms beyond the NLLA, numerical implementations of the forward amplitude using with the LO and the NLO bases exhibit a different dependence on the scale parameters entering the BFKL approach, namely the renormalization scale $\mu_R$ and the Mellin scale $s_0$.
 This implies that the region of values of these parameters where the amplitudes are the least dependent on their variation is different for the two bases, leading to different physical predictions.
 There is a hint that the use of the NLO basis has stability regions at values of $\mu_R$ and $s_0$ closer to the "natural" value dictated by the kinematics of the process, to be further investigated in other processes.
-In this respect, a useful test-field could be provided by Mueller-Navelet jet production~\cite{Mueller:1986ey} and, in particular, by the azimuthal correlations of the backward and forward identified jets.
+In this respect, a useful test-field could be provided by Mueller-Navelet jet production~\cite{Mueller:1986ey} and, in particular, by the azimuthal correlations of the backward and forward identified jets~\footnote{Shortly after the submission of this paper, a nice work appeared~\cite{Chernyshev:2025kfe}, which studied the Mueller-Navelet jet production with the NLO BFKL eigenfunctions.}.

+Another possible future direction is the careful treatment of the low-$q^2$ region, corresponding to $\nu=0$, which is sensitive to collinear effects.
+These have been disregarded in the present work, which was focused on the mere effect of adopting the NLO basis instead of the LO one.
+However, the collinear improvement of the BFKL approach \cite{Salam:1998tj,Ciafaloni:1999yw,Ciafaloni:2003rd,SabioVera:2005tiv} is a necessary step towards precision predictions.